 Acts As A Natural Diuretic

 High levels of progesterone can cause diuresis, which is the body’s natural loss of fluids through urination.
-Since you’re losing water weight in addition to fat, it speeds up your metabolism significantly over time (1).
+Since you’re losing water weight in addition to fat, it speeds up your perception of progress (1).

 Prevents Estrogen Dominance

-Estrogen dominance is when your body’s estrogen levels are too high.
-High estrogen levels increase insulin resistance in women by increasing the number of insulin receptors at a cellular level and changing the way estrogen interacts with these receptors.
-Insulin resistance leads to fat accumulation and weight gain.
+Estrogen dominance is when your body’s estrogen levels are too high in relation to progesterone.
+Estrogen levels that are either too high or too low can lead to fat accumulation and weight gain.
 Progesterone balances out estrogen by binding to the same receptor sites that estrogen does, displacing it and stopping its effects (7).

 How Does Progesterone Cause Weight Gain?